-The roles and responsibilities of the supervisory union supervisory union, supervisory district, school district, school heir boards, superintendent, and principal, and or career technical center director, if applicable, shall conform to applicable provisions in 16 V.S.A. regarding authority and duties.
+The roles and responsibilities of the supervisory union supervisory union, supervisory district, school district, SU/SD and school's leadership, including the school their boards, superintendent, and principal, and or career technical center director, if applicable, shall conform to applicable provisions in 16 V.S.A. regarding authority and duties.